flatland-association/flatland-book/environment/speed_profiles.md

 This action is then executed when a step to the next cell is valid.
 For example

 - Agent enters switch and choses to deviate left.
 Agent fractional speed is 1/4 and thus the agent will take 4 time steps to complete its journey through the cell.
 On the 4th time step the agent will leave the cell deviating left as chosen at the entry of the cell.
-    - All actions chosen by the agent during its travels within a cell are ignored
+    - All actions chosen by the agent during its travels within a cell are ignoredm.
+Except STOP_MOVING, if stop action is provided then the agent's speed counter is not updated.
     - Agents can make observations at any time step.
 Make sure to discard observations without any information.
 See this [example](https://gitlab.aicrowd.com/flatland/baselines/blob/master/torch_training/training_navigation.py) for a simple implementation.
 - The environment checks if agent is allowed to move to next cell only at the time of the switch to the next cell